marveller/graphiteCMS/README.md

 *  Dropbox sync
 *  if no 0.xxx file in a dir then assume it is a projects directory and link first one
 *  what about the stock market?
 *  no, seriously... what about the section name when no 0.xxx file?
-Name of the dir?
+Name of the dir? - worst case scenario
 *  secondary menu in template must be visible
+*  where to store the images?

 ##You should include following .htaccess file: